Dear lovely readers,

 a.
 A more logical way to estimate his age would be to consider the likely length of time it would take to reach the position of CEO of a multinational conglomerate, make the working assumption that he attended college, then adding the likely length of career to his likely graduation age.
 There is little or no point trying to estimate people’s ages based on the architectural style of the building they happen to be in at the time.

 b.
-Really successful businesspeople almost never hire people based on how much said prospective employees resemble them.
+Really successful businesspeople almost never hire people based on the basis of how much said prospective employees resemble them.

 5. Further speculation on Christian Grey’s hiring practices.